 Pickled red onions will last up to 3 weeks, but they are unquestionably best during the first week.
-For one, they are nice and crunchy just after pickling.
-The longer they sit in excess of 1 week, the less crisp and crunchy the are.
+They are crunchiest just after pickling.
+The longer they sit in excess of 1 week, the less crisp and crunchy they are.

 The sky’s the limit!
 You can pickle almost any vegetable.
 A few of my favorites are: cucumbers, shallots, fennel, thinly sliced carrots, mushrooms, radishes!

-If you make Quick Pickled Red Onions, please let me know by leaving a rating and review below!
+If you make our Quick Pickled Red Onions recipe, please let me know by leaving a rating and review below!

-For recipes that work well with pickled onions, check out the following:
+For recipes that work well with pickled red onions, check out the following:

 - ½ large red onion thinly sliced into half moons (about ~½ cup)